Whether you’re new to scuba diving or a seasoned pro, chances are that you’ve come across the term “thermocline”.

 The phenomenon has been described as looking like a shimmer, oil-on-water, frosted glass, or similar to the heat haze you see above a road on a hot day.
 No, you don’t just need a new mask (although we’ve got you sorted there with the best scuba masks of 2021!), that’s a thermocline!

 Why Do Thermoclines Matter For Scuba Divers?

 Whilst you won’t encounter them on every dive, thermoclines are an important factor to consider when planning your dive.

-For example, if you know you’re in an area where you know thermoclines can get chilly, you’ll definitely want to be wearing the best wetsuit.
+For example, if you know you’re in an area where you know thermoclines can get chilly, you’ll definitely want to be wearing the right wetsuit.